piratuks/typescript-event-emitter/README.md

 - The 'debounceEvent' is emitted.
 - The debounced listener is called once more, canceling the previous scheduled execution again and scheduling a new one for 100 milliseconds from this emit.

-So basically for the given example listener will be executed after 300 millisecond delay
+So basically for the given example, the listener will be executed after 300 millisecond delay

 ```bash
   const emitter = new EventEmitter();